xiaoxianyu-office/mm/Skills/Intratick-Scheduling.md

 The [delay] mechanic can be used to apply a delay not only *between* ticks, but also inside of the same tick via a `delay 0` mechanic.

+# DISCLAIMER
+This is not an intended mechanic.
+It's just a happy accident that, somehow, consistently works.
+Do not expect this to be cutting edge, as, again, this is more of a convenient bug

 ## Single Delay

 You have to imagine each mechanic as a series of instructions that are executed orderly.
 In this scenario, using a `delay 0` mechanic allows you to "schedule" the subsequent mechanics to be executed *after* every other non delayed mechanic that tick.